 statement of purpose

 Design begins with the premise that the world is a mutable, transitioning, and shared place.
 Supported by a diverse array of media-fluid skills and methods, graphic design students at KCAI develop a holistic idea-driven creative practice through critical and exploratory thinking, making, and reflecting.
-Students learn how to make and shape meaning, and communicate ideas visually, through the manipulation of text, image, and space.
-Working in multiple orientations in collaborative and self-directed settings, students are encouraged to question and explore how design can creatively impact the world.
+Students learn how to make and shape meaning, and communicate ideas visually, through the innovative use of text, image, and space.
+Working in multiple orientations in collaborative and self-directed settings, students are encouraged to question and explore how design can be an instrument for collective expression, resistance, and social dialogue, and thus creatively impact the world.